-Whatcha Playing is back to round up the games the staff played in January and February.
-Pokémon, Trails games, Mass Effect, and World of Warcraft were among the many vying for staff gaming time over the last couple of months.
+Whatcha Playing is back to round up the games the staff played in March and April.
+Dragon Quest III, Trails games, Trials of Mana, and Persona 5 Royal were among the many vying for staff gaming time as we stayed indoors during the lockdown.